huaweicloud/terraform-provider-huaweicloud/docs/resources/dms_kafka_permissions.md

 * `id` - The resource ID which is formatted `<instance_id>/<topic_name>`.

+## Timeouts

+This resource provides the following timeouts configuration options:

+* `create` - Default is 5 minutes.
+* `delete` - Default is 5 minutes.

 ## Import

 DMS kafka permissions can be imported using the kafka instance ID and topic name separated by a slash, e.g.: